fuminoritanizawa/webpage/content/cv/accomplishments.md

   url = "https://masason-foundation.org/en/cpt_testimonial/%E8%B0%B7%E6%BE%A4%E6%96%87%E7%A4%BC/"
   date_start = "2018-07-01"
   date_end = ""
-  description = """Selected as one of the most talented 51 young scholars under 25 years old in Japan by the foundation supported by Masayoshi Son, the CEO of Softbank"""
+  description = """Selected as one of the most talented 51 young scholars under 25 years old in Japan by the foundation supported by Masayoshi Son, the CEO of <a href="https://www.softbank.jp/en/Softbank"> Softbank</a>."""

 [[item]]
   organization = "Tadashi Yanai Foundation"